Lara Trump: Fox News

-Music career

-In 2023, Trump released a cover of Tom Petty's song "I Won't Back Down".
-It debuted at No. 10 on Billboards Digital Song Sales chart and #6 on Billboard's Country Digital Song Sales Chart.
-She began creating her own music in 2024.

-In May 2024, she released a third single entitled "Hero"."
-Negative critical reception focused on Trump's vocals and Auto-Tune usage.
+In February 2025, Trump debuted her talk show My View with Lara Trump on Fox News, replacing One Nation with Brian Kilmeade in the time slot.

 Personal life

 On November 8, 2014, after a six-year relationship, Lara Yunaska married Eric Trump in a ceremony at Mar-a-Lago, the Palm Beach, Florida estate of Eric's father, Donald Trump.
 On September 12, 2017, the couple's first child was born.
 On August 19, 2019, Lara gave birth to the couple's second child.